coveooss/tgf/README.md

 tgf and are passed to the entry point.
 Any non conflicting argument will be passed to the entry point wherever it is located on the invocation arguments.

-  tgf ls -- -D   # Avoid -D to be interpreted by tgf as --debug-docker
+  tgf ls -- -D   # Avoid -D to be interpreted by tgf as --debug

 It is also possible to specify additional arguments through environment variable TGF_ARGS or enable debugging mode through TGF_DEBUG.